 Generally, the cash paid from a notional principal contract to an individual, partnership or estate

 In addition, use Form 1099-MISC to report that you made direct sales of at least $5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment.

 Specifications determining what kind of payments are included, along with general instructions, can be found on the IRS website.
-The due date for Form 1099-MISC is January 31, but for the 2021 tax year, it will be February 1, 2022, since the original due date falls on a Sunday.
+Form 1099-MISC needed to be filed by February 28 if you filed on paper, or March 31 if you file electronically.

 The IRS provides detailed instructions for how to file 1099-NEC and 1099-MISC.
 These instructions provide an explanation for the entries within each box of the forms, as well as a refresher on what should be reported on each form.